 Steven D. Zansberg

-For the past quarter century, Steve has represented media companies, online publishers, and individuals in defending claims based on content, fighting subpoenas, and seeking access to government information and proceedings.
+For more than a quarter century, Steve has represented media companies, online publishers, and individuals in defending claims based on content, fighting subpoenas, and seeking access to government information and proceedings.
 He has represented the national news media in connection with coverage of such events as the Aurora theater shooting case and the Oklahoma City bombing trials.
 He secured access to public records related to the murder of JonBenét Ramsey and the mass shooting at Columbine High School.
 Steve also litigates copyright and trademark matters.
 Steve has also defended dozens of defamation and invasion of privacy cases in both state and federal courts across the nation.
 He has successfully briefed and argued appeals to the Colorado Supreme Court and the U.S. Court of Appeals for the Ninth and 10th Circuits.

 Steve is an active leader in the national media law bar.
 He is a past Chair of the American Bar Association’s Forum on Communications Law, and has chaired several other committees within the ABA and the Media Law Resource Center.
 Steve also serves as the President of the Colorado Freedom of Information Coalition, which educates about and promotes greater transparency in state and local governments.